xelphin-fever/css-summary/README.md

 I also added some more concepts and such...

-It is much easier to learn by entering site (link under About), right-clicking, then choosing inspect.
+It is much easier to learn by entering site (xelphin-fever.github.io/css-summary/), right-clicking, then choosing inspect.
 From there you can see html code and choose to see css code as well.